Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - The security providers that are used in conjunction with this client have changed.
 See [this section](#security-provider-clients) for more details.
 - The previous way of providing transport level settings (`ProvisioningTransportHandler`) has been replaced with `ProvisioningClientTransportSettings`.
 - TPM support removed.
 The library used for TPM operations is broken on Linux and support for it is being shutdown.
 We'll reconsider how to support HSM.
+- HTTP has been removed as a transport option to keep the provisioning SDK consistent with IoT hub device SDK.

 #### Notable additions
 - Added support for setting a client web socket instance in the client options so that users can have better control over AMQP web socket connections.